Skip to Main Content

 The statute further provides that the results of any such test must be kept confidential and must not be disclosed by the employer or its employees to any person other than any such employee to whom such disclosure is necessary.
 Drug test results should be treated the same as employee medical records and kept separately from personnel records.
 Conn.
 Gen. Stat. § 31-51w.
 Notably, Connecticut law only specifically regulates urinalysis drug testing.
 Conn.
 Gen. Stat. § 31-51u et seq.

 In addition, Connecticut employers generally cannot require an employee to take a random urinalysis drug test, absent a reasonable suspicion of intoxication.
-There are exceptions to this rule if such a test is authorized under federal law; the employee works in a position designated as "high risk" or "safety sensitive" pursuant to regulations adopted by the Labor Commissioner; or if the test is conducted as part of an employee assistance program sponsored or authorized by the employer in which the employee voluntarily participates.
+There are exceptions to this rule if such a test is authorized under federal law; the employee works in a position designated as "high risk" or "safety-sensitive" pursuant to regulations adopted by the Labor Commissioner; or if the test is conducted as part of an employee assistance program sponsored or authorized by the employer in which the employee voluntarily participates.
 Conn.
 Gen. Stat. § 31-51x.

 Jury Duty and Witness Leave

 An employer must pay full-time employees regular wages for the first five days, or part thereof, of jury service unless the employer has been excused by the chief court administrator from compensating the employee.
 To be excused from compensating a juror, an employer must submit a written application to the chief court administrator.
-The chief administrator must find that the employer is subject to financial hardship sufficient to justify excusing them from the compensation obligation.
+The chief administrator must find that the employer is subject to sufficient financial hardship to justify excusing them from the compensation obligation.
 In cases where an employer is excused from compensating an employee for jury service, the state will compensate the employee for the first five days of jury service, not to exceed $50 per day.
 Conn.
 Gen. Stat. § 51-247.

 An employee is not considered a full-time employed juror on any day of jury service in which the person: (1) would not have accrued regular wages if they were not serving as a juror on that day; or (2) would not have worked more than one-half of a shift that extends into another day if they were not serving as a juror on that day.
 Each juror not considered a full-time employed juror on a particular day is reimbursed by the state of Connecticut for necessary out-of-pocket expenses incurred during that day of jury service, provided the day of service falls within the first five days, or part thereof, of jury service.
 Conn.
 Gen. Stat. § 51-247.